With the combination of a bustling town centre and peaceful countryside Northampton offers the best of both worlds.

 Where to start your property search

 - Abington is just two miles from the town centre and next to the large park of the same name.
 Look here for large Victorian and Edwardian homes or bay-fronted terraces.
 Wellingborough Road is a particular hot spot, lined with large detached properties.

 - East Hunsbury, to the south of the town, is good for comfortable family semis.
 Check out roads such as Muncaster Gardens, or take a look at new-builds on the St George’s Fields development.

 - Kingsley is a conservation area that boasts some fine Victorian Gothic architecture.
 Take a look down St George’s Avenue and Kingsley Road for bay-fronted family homes.

 - Delapre is another popular area to the south.
 Substantial three-bedroom detached homes can be found down London Road.

 - A couple of miles from Northampton station is Kingsthorpe, another conservation area.
 Look here for listed buildings and stone cottages.
 For 1920s homes with bay windows, search Towcester Road in Far Cotton.
 You can also find Victorian terraces on streets such as Southampton Road.

 - Find large country homes in Broughton as well as barn conversions and some thatched cottages.
 You can also find some modern developments on its outskirts.

 - The conservation area of Great Houghton is just over two miles from the town centre.
 Its high street features handsome and traditional red-brick buildings.

 - Country houses and large detached homes are features of Little Brington, but old character can be found in the village of Wootton.
 The roads leading off its high street are home to some old sandstone cottages while 1950s semis are available off Green Lane.

-- Search new developments like Dragonfly Meadows for new-builds.
+- Search new developments like Scholars Green for new-builds.
 This new estate sits in the suburb of Kingsthorpe to the north of the town centre and offers two-, three-, four- and five-bedroom homes.